C4Tech/docker-centreon-server/README.md

       and used docker exec commands to copy to to the volume after. locations are /etc/centreon/centreon.conf.php and /etc/centreon/conf.pm
 * delete container
-* create a new contrainer without "install tage"
+* create a new contrainer without "install" tag
 * setup volumes on container with the centreon.conf.php and conf.pm
 * setup a volume for /var/spool/centreon/.ssh/
 * create a ssh rsa key there. ssh-keygen